angarsky/diveintopython/learn/classes.md

 In the code above, the class `C` inherits from class `B`, which already inherits from class `A`, and thus can access methods from both classes.

-### How to Inherits From Multiple Classes in Python
+### How to Inherit From Multiple Classes in Python

 Python allows a class to inherit from multiple classes at the same time.
 This is known as multiple inheritance and enables the new class to have the characteristics of both classes.